Archmonger/Marlin/README.md

-These are my personalized customizations for my customized Ender 5 Pro.
+These are my personalizations for my heavily modified Ender 5 Pro.

 # Marlin 3D Printer Firmware